Nifty Hacks

 chgrp -R www-data wp-content

-chown -R g+w wp-content
+chmod -R g+w wp-content

 To make this work with wordpress, edit wp-admin/includes/file.php in function get_filesystem_method() and comment out